elpassion/Babelduino/README.md

 ## Extra keywords

 There is a possibility to add an "empty" translation, an additional keyword that will be ignored by the compiler but highlighted by the IDE.
-It can make it easier to teach concepts like `function` vs `procedure`, where you may need more words to describe what the piece of code does:
+It makes it easier to teach concepts like `function` vs `procedure`, where you may need more words to describe what the piece of code does:

 ```c
 int sum(int a, int b) {